dev-bushra/task-manager/docs/Project Documentation.md

 Tested connection and APIs locally and deployed.

 Steps to Build
-Setup virtual environment and install dependencies from requirements.txt.
+Setup virtual environment and install dependencies from requirements - txt.

 Configure .env file with your Supabase DB connection string and credentials.